Contact US

 Credit Cards & Check Cards

 We use an online secure processing system.
 I send an invoice by email and text the morning of the appointment.
-My system accepts Mastercard, Visa, American Express, and Discover.
-You may also pay during the appointment
+My system accepts ACH payment.
+I will bring a card reader to the appointment.

 Cash